Why Is there a Lack of Leadership?

 This scene shows the epitome of leadership amongst all of the Avengers, at least in this moment of the Marvel Cinematic Universe!
 Captain America has been analyzing the situation on every level.
 He knows the strengths of his team so well, he doesn’t have to think about what they’re need to do.

 Even Tony Stark, and much of a genius, billionaire, playboy, and philanthropist as he is, gives this moment to the Captain.
-Perhaps Stark didn’t think he could handle it or want the blood on his hands, but he knew who was best suited to make the call.
+Perhaps Stark didn’t think he could handle it or want the blood on his hands, but he knew who’s best suited to make the call.

 (I know it’s *just* a movie, but we can all pull lessons from stories, even fake ones!)

-Leadership can constantly be improved.
+Leadership is skill and is improvable.
 A lack of leadership, especially at the self-level, will cause all other skills to decline within yourself.
 Before you can take care of anyone, you need to take care of yourself!

 I’m eager for my next leadership opportunity, whether it be management or entry level!